Dead Nation

-Dead Nation is a top-down shoot 'em up video game for the PlayStation 3 developed by video game developer Housemarque.
-It was released on November 30, 2010 in North America, and December 1 in the PAL region, on PlayStation Network.
+Dead Nation is a 2010 shoot 'em up video game developed by Housemarque and published by Sony Computer Entertainment for the PlayStation 3.
 Dead Nation takes place in a world afflicted by a zombie apocalypse.
 The player can choose between a male or female character and battle different types of zombies.
 Dead Nation was part of Sony's "Welcome Back" package, created to resolve the initial PlayStation Network outage.
 In February 2014 a PlayStation 4 version of the game titled the Apocalypse Edition was announced along with the PlayStation Vita version.
 The original Road of Devastation downloadable content was included for the PS3 and Vita versions, and the PS4 version was free for PlayStation Plus subscribers in March 2014.
-The PS4 and Vita versions were released in Japan for release on May 29, 2014.

 Gameplay

 Players are awarded score multipliers and money when zombies are killed.
 Money is used to purchase and upgrade weapons at checkpoints, and multipliers to grant better scores.
 Each time players are hit, they lose multipliers and health.
 Players fight their way through ten levels, using weapon shops that allow weapon upgrading and armor swapping.
 Throughout the levels, players can find boxes that hold ammunition, multipliers, money, or armor pieces, and also loot cars and trunks for money.
 If a car is blown up before being looted, though, the loot is lost.
 At times the players are trapped in areas where they must survive until they have accomplished a certain goal (e.g. wait for an elevator while fighting zombies or kill all zombies in the area).
 Armor sets influence strength, endurance and agility.

 Zombies are attracted by flares, car alarms, grenades, mines, and vending machines.
 Zombies can be killed by environmental hazards which the player can use to their advantage.
 Players can encounter a variety of zombies.
 Players can use a melee and rush attack against zombies, as well as a variety of weaponry.

 The metagame allows players to follow their country's progress in relation to other countries, as well as local leaderboards.
 Using the PlayStation Network, players are grouped with other players from their country.
 When a country is rid of zombies, a new infection cycle begins.
 Multiplayer can be done locally or online for two players.